June 3, 2020

 An historian of Chinese visual culture, Alfreda Murck lived in Asia as a student and professional for more than two decades.
 In China from 1997 to 2013, she worked at the Palace Museum and taught at the Central Academy of Fine Arts and at Peking University.
 Besides various articles on Chinese painting, she authored a book titled Poetry and Painting in Song China: The Subtle Art of Dissent (Harvard University Asia Center, 2000).
 In the flea markets of Beijing she collected other people’s castoffs, including objects related to the Pakistani mangoes that Mao gave to workers, which led to the exhibition Mao’s Golden Mangoes and the Cultural Revolution (Rietberg Museum Zurich, 2013).
 Prior to living in Asia, Freda was Associate Curator of Asian Art at The Metropolitan Museum.
 She received her PhD from Princeton University in 1995.

-Members at the Individual Level get a buy one get one free ticket.
+Poster House Members at the Individual Level and Members of China Institute get a buy one get one free ticket.

 Members at the Supporter and Patron Levels get two free ticket.